Josseyo/Salon/README.md

 Once a response is sent, the contact message is automatically marked as "Responded," and the "respond to message" button will no longer be visible on that message's details page.

 ### Webhooks
-The site uses a secure and robust webhook system to ensure that the payment process are not interrupted and corrupted, either through user error or malicious intent.
-Webhooks are incorporated via the Stripe payment system and are handled on the Stripe website, by way of the python code in checkout > webhook_handler.py and checkout > webhooks.py
+The site uses a secure and robust webhook system to ensure that the payment process is not interrupted and corrupted, either through user error or malicious intent.
+Webhooks are incorporated via the Stripe payment system and are handled on the Stripe website, by way of the python code in checkout > webhook_handler.py and checkout > webhooks.py.

 ## Future Features

 - **Remaining Seats**: Limit ticket availability.